Financial Literacy Concepts You Need To Know In 2025

 It is because the earlier you start saving, the more time your money has to grow through compound interest.
 This means you earn interest not only on your original investment, but also on the interest it generates over time.

-I would also like to address a common misconception that savings and investing are not necessarily the same thing.
+Additionally, don’t fall for the common misconception that savings and investing are the same thing.

 Investing specifically refers to placing your money into assets, bonds, stocks, or mutual funds with the goal of increasing their value over time.
 When investing, it is important to consider the level of risk involved and the potential returns.